Five Best Practices for Real Estate Postcards

 4. Keep It Clear and Simple

-You don’t want to overwhelm your audience.
+It is important to avoid overloading your audience.
 Postcards for real estate agents should be clear and feature a simple design.
 The most important elements of your postcard will be your offer, your call to action and your contact information.
-Don’t let those things get cluttered with complex design elements and wordy sales pitches.
+Avoid overdoing your designs and using verbose sales language to keep things organized.

-Often we’ll see a realtor to try send a piece with a ton of different listings.
-The less elements on the postcard, the more potent the remaining ones are.
+Frequently, we encounter a real estate agent who attempts to transmit a document containing a multitude of diverse property listings.
+The fewer elements on the postcard, the more potent the remaining ones are.
 Make your value proposition clear by removing distractions and highlighting relevant content with a clear call to action.

 Featuring one or two listings nearby a recipient’s address performs better than cluttering the card with multiple properties.